RakhithJK/Mailu-Mailu-wiki/Setup-a-base-server.md

 =======================

 You should make sure that your hardware (virtual or physical) is compatible with the latest Linux kernel.
-Also, you should have at least 1GB of total memory and 512MB of free memory when running Freeposte.io.
+Also, you should have at least 2GB of total memory and 1GB of free memory when running Mailu.

 Pick a distribution
 ===================